KhronosGroup/glTF/extensions/2.0/Khronos/KHR_behavior/README.md

 Each node defines which parameters it expects, specified by a *name* and a [type](#types).

-Parameters can be passed a [JSON value](#json-value), a [reference to another node's output socket](#output-socket-references) or a [reference to a variable](#variable-references).
+Parameters can be passed a [JSON value](#json-value) oe a [reference to another node's output socket](#output-socket-references).

 All values have to be *ready* at the time of execution of the node, i.e. if the parameter is a reference to another node's output socket, this node has to already have been executed.

-Automatic type conversions according to the rules in [Automatic casting](#automatic-casting) take place when connecting compatible types to the parameter as output socket reference or variable reference.
+Automatic type conversions according to the rules in [Automatic casting](#automatic-casting) take place when connecting compatible types to the parameter as output socket reference.
 Automatic casting does not apply to JSON values, these must be of the same type as the node's parameter.

 #### JSON Value